Christoph Steidl Porenta: Personal life

 Steidl Porenta moved to Slovenia since he had met a Slovenian woman and married her.
 He is a descendant of Melchior Steidl, (1657-1727), an Austrian baroque painter.
+As of 2023, he lives in Cerklje na Gorenjskem.

 As of 2013, since the late 1990s, he had a pet raven named Orhan.
 Steidl Porenta said that the bird was a useful companion, since it would indicate around noon that it was hungry, and so remind Steidl Porenta that he should also eat something.

 Awards and honors

 Steidl Porenta is a knight of the Sovereign Order of Malta.